kristijensen/learning_python/README.md

 # learning_python

-This to be for useful pieces of code
+This is to be for storage of useful bits of code